CruxConnect/crux-docs/_fs_resources/getting_started.md

 Welcome to your file guide.

-Here you will find the details to the parameters we require, prefer, and desire to in order to connect to both Supplier & Retailer.
-Additionally you will find specific use cases for everything from getting your product information into your catalog to submitting the invoice.
+Here you will find details for our parameters we require, prefer, and desire in order to connect to both Supplier & Retailer.
+Additionally you have use case examples for everything from getting your product information into your catalog to submitting the invoice.

 ----
 ### Submitting Files - FTP